Best Route Planning Software For Delivery Businesses in 2026

 RoadWarrior

-RoadWarrior, like Circuit, is mainly a mobile route planner app that recently added a “teams” feature aimed at dispatchers.
+RoadWarrior is mainly a mobile route planner app that recently added a “teams” feature, called RoadWarrior Flex, aimed at dispatchers managing multiple drivers.
 It has moderately good reviews.
 It’s popular with courier drivers because it gives the ability to upload a Fedex manifest directly.

 We didn’t directly test RoadWarrior because we didn’t feel comfortable giving our credit card details before signing up for the free trial.
 Judging by other reviews, though, it’s best suited to solo drivers.